avisjrjr/conspiracygoose/README.md

 - Follow profiles

 ## Shoutouts!
 - Of course to the instructors, where would I be if it weren't for you.
+And David Stinson, thanks for the help with CSS 😘
 - Everyone who I used a picture for.
 - What the dog doing?
+- Always TA Squad, don't think I forgot about you ❤️

 ## About Me
 ### Avis L. Nesbitt Jr